samsungexynos7420/MindTheGapps_Legacy/README.md

 Normally if you have Lineage recovery or a supported device, flashing the recommended Gapps package, MindTheGapps, is easy as flashing or sideloading the zip file.
 However, if we use TWRP on a legacy device, we run into problems.

 Normally you will encounter this error:
-Could not mount /mnt/system!
-Aborting
+> Could not mount /mnt/system!
+Aborting <BR>
-Updater process ended with ERROR: 1
+> Updater process ended with ERROR: 1

 This prevents us from installing the package.
 This is because in the install script, it fails to get the /system mount and instead gets a different mount, something like /usbstorage or something instead.